 This process consists of a series of review conversations between managers and staff completed during the first quarter of each year.
-The process provides an opportunity for staff to set individual objectives which are aligned to business objectives.
-Performance achievements are acknowledged and compared against the prior year's target.
+The process provides an opportunity for staff to set individual objectives which are aligned to business objectives and the Company's risk appetite.
+Performance achievements are acknowledged and compared against the prior year's target, and takes into account qualitative criteria which has been given sufficient weightage in order to promote the desired staff conduct and behavior (including acting in line with the requirements set out in Bank Negara's Fair Treatment of Financial Consumers policy document).
 Development needs are also discussed with individual objectives linked to the business and strategic unit objectives for the Company.
 Recommendations for reward and recognition arise from this process and are put forward by the relevant divisional and departmental heads.